salahadell/Logic-Simulator/README.md

 # Logic-Simulator

-GateSimulator is a simple C++ application that simulates basic logic gates (AND, OR, NAND, XOR) using nodes and gates.
+Logic Simulator is a simple C++ application that simulates basic logic gates (AND, OR, NAND, XOR) using nodes and gates.
 The application reads an input file to set up nodes, gates, and simulate the logic.

 ## Project Structure
 Logic-Simulator/